sychan/kb_sdk_docs/source/references/questions_and_answers.rst

 Ways you can speed up your tests:

 * Make sure all your custom docker setup, such as compiling binaries, is at the top of your Dockerfile so it always gets cached
-* Reduce the amount of files you download and upload
+* Reduce the number of files you download and upload
 * Reuse existing example files on the workspace so you don't have to upload files
 * Separate out your modules into functions that only take local data and files, and test those separately